dsu-arl/pace-python-dojo/math-operators/math/DESCRIPTION.md

 Floor division is rather straight forward.
 It is just like division, but will round down if there is a remainder.
 For example, `5//2` would return `2`, whereas `5/2` would return `2.5`.

 #### Challenge:
-Use python to print the text 'Hello World!' to the screen.
+Use python to detect if a number is odd or even.

 1. Create a new file with the file extension `.py`
 2. Write the python code to get a number from the user (Don't forget to typecast)